lb0o/website/content/en/docs/reference/applications/ferretdb.md

   memory: 4Gi
 ```

-`resourcePreset` sets named CPU and memory configurations for each replica.
+`resourcesPreset` sets named CPU and memory configurations for each replica.
 This setting is ignored if the corresponding `resources` value is set.

 | Preset name | CPU    | memory  |